-Wage Gap Increases in 2012
+Wage Gap Stabilizes in 2013

 Florida's average annual wage has typically been below the US average.
-The preliminary data for the 2012 calendar year showed that it further declined to 87.7% of the US.
+The preliminary data for the 2013 calendar year showed that it further declined to 87.6% of the US average, but this was a slight change from the 87.7% posting in 2012.
 Although Florida's wage level actually increased over the prior year, the US average annual wage increased more.